germtb/deet/spec.md

     break;
 }

-for pattern of expression {
+for item of expression {
     // Do something
 }
 ```